SidRoberts/centum/docs/components/router/middlewares.md

 - `check(Centum\Interfaces\Http\RequestInterface $request): bool`

+This method should return `true` if the request is allowed to proceed through the group or `false` if it should be rejected.
 By returning `false` in a Middleware, the Router will ignore that Group and then continue checking the following Groups.

 A common use case for Middlewares is to use different Routes for visitors that are logged in and visitors that are not.